meesterkurt/joyofprofessionallearning/_posts/2017-10-08-role-play-cards-on- etsy.markdown

 ---
 layout: post
 title: Team Role Play Cards for JoyofPL on ETSY
-seotitle: We added our new role play card to our Etsy Shop.
-Grab a deck and accept the challenge to form your team by drawing a crd from the deck.
+seotitle: We added new team role play cards to our Etsy Shop.
+Grab a deck and accept the challenge to form your team by drawing a card from the deck.
 Who will you be?
 date: 2017-10-08 12:32:10 -0800
 cat: blog
 permalink: /blog/Team Role Cards/